1979 Petatlán earthquake: Impact

-Substantial damage was reported in the Mexico City.
+Substantial damage was reported in Mexico City.
 The earthquake severely damaged and collapsed two buildings in the Ibero-American University compound.
 Nine structures suffered serious damage and 25 had significant damage.
 Despite the collapse, there were no casualties as it did not occur during school hours.
 In total, 90% of structures in the university was affected by the tremor.
 At the time of the quake, an estimated 7,200 students were enrolled in the university.
 Scheduled lessons resumed on 22 March 1979 at the National Polytechnic Institute College of Engineering and Physical-Mathematic Sciences, which was undamaged.
 Water supply was disrupted by the earthquake, which left many residents without access to water for 48 hours.
 A total of 600 structures, including homes, cinemas, and other public infrastructures were damaged in the city.

 The earthquake had a maximum Mercalli intensity of VIII (Severe) recorded in Chilpancingo.
 The city suffered significant damage in the downtown area.
 A seven-story reinforced concrete building was demolished due to the severe damage it sustained during the quake.
 In Petatlán, Guerrero, the earthquake destroyed some adobe styled homes.